defeat the enemy, strongholds and spiritual warfare

 Stef: I like the test and try methodology to see which one you like best, podcast versus YouTube.
 I think you know in your gut what you have time and bandwidth for and what’s calling to you.
 After you test and try out podcasting versus YouTube, choose one and only one that you will do and go all in on it for at least a year.
 Long-form content is typically not going to take off in three months.

-Gillian: It is important to have the right expectations.
-If you’re expecting a million views in three months, you’re going to be disappointed.
-You will say that didn’t work.
+Gillian: It is crucial to have the right expectations.
+You will be disappointed if you expect a million views in three months.
+You will say that it didn’t work.

 Podcast vs. YouTube: Monitor Conversions Into Sales